miguel811/barebones_setup/README.md

 Future steps :
 - We will need to manage versioning.
 Some submodules may help here.
-- Https needs to be addressed.
+- Https needs to be added.
-- Microservice arquitecture, authorization separating logic by api domains.
+- Microservice arquitecture, authorization separating logic by business domains.
-- Setup passport to manage authentication.
+- Setup Laravel passport to manage authentication.
 - Create kubernetes solution.
 - Volumes need a proper solution.
 - Implement CICD practices.